 The Company's Commercial Insurer Solvency Self-Assessment ("CISSA") Report is prepared by the ERM team, in consultation with relevant functions and business units, and reviewed by the Chief Risk Officer.
-The CISSA and BSCR model results are presented to the RCC for review and then approved by the Company's Board of Directors.
+The CISSA and BSCR model results are presented to the RCC for review and then approved by the Board.